 Clarifying overall position.
 In November 2018, China issued a document, titled China's Position Paper on WTO Reform, which puts forward three principles and five propositions, emphasizing the need to maintain the WTO's main role as the main channel for pushing global trade and investment liberalization and facilitation, and safeguard non-discrimination, openness and other core values of the multilateral trading system, create a stable and predictable competitive environment for international trade.
-It is also urged that the development interests of developing members should be guaranteed, the "development deficit" in WTO rules should be addressed, the difficulties of developing members in integrating into economic globalization should be solved, and efforts should be made to help achieve the UN 2030 Sustainable Development Agenda goals.
+It is also urged that the development interests of developing members should be guaranteed, the "development deficit" in WTO rules should be addressed, the difficulties of developing members in integrating into economic globalization should Chapter X China's Practice of Participating in Multilateral and Regional Economic and Trade Cooperation | 167 be solved, and efforts should be made to help achieve the UN 2030 Sustainable Development Agenda goals.

 Making specific suggestions.
 In May 2019, China submitted a document, titled China's Proposal on WTO Reform, to the WTO, proposing reform proposals on four key action areas and 12 specific topics.
 China holds that the main areas of action for WTO reform include the followings.
 First, to resolve key and urgent issues that endanger the survival of the WTO, such as breaking the deadlock in the selection of members of the Appellate Body.
 Second, to increase the relevance of the WTO in global economic governance, such as promotion of negotiations and discussion of such topics as e-commerce and investment facilitation.
-Third, to improve the operational efficiency of the WTO, such as strengthening the implementation of member notification obligations.
-Fourth, to enhance the inclusiveness of the multilateral trading system, such as respecting developing members' rights to special and differential treatments
+Third, to improve the operational efficiency of the WTO, such as strengthening the implementation of member notification.
+Fourth, to enhance the inclusiveness of the multilateral trading system, such as respecting developing members' rights to special and differential treatments.